isb-cgc/readthedocs/docs/source/sections/HowToGetStartedonISB-CGC.rst

       - If you have already used this one-time offer (or there is some other reason you cannot use it), please see the information here about `ISB-CGC Cloud Credits Available for Researchers <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/outreach/User%20Credit%20Guidelines.html>`_.
       - `How to request ISB-CGC Cloud Credits <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/Support.html>`_.

- 4.) `Registering the GCP project <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/webapp/Gaining-Access-To-Contolled-Access-Data.html#requirements-for-registering-a-google-cloud-project-service-account>`_
+ - `Registering the GCP project <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/webapp/Gaining-Access-To-Contolled-Access-Data.html#requirements-for-registering-a-google-cloud-project-service-account>`_

- 5.) `Enable Required Google Cloud APIs <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/DIYWorkshop.html#enabling-required-google-apis>`_
+ - `Enable Required Google Cloud APIs <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/DIYWorkshop.html#enabling-required-google-apis>`_

 II.
-Accessing and analyzing data via BigQuery
+Accessing and Analyzing Data via BigQuery
 -----------------------------------------------

  - BigQuery is Google’s native big data analysis tool.
 It is a serverless, highly scalable data warehouse tool that allows researchers to find meaningful insights from data using standard SQL queries CHEAPLY, and FAST!